HarryPeers/Revision-Notes/README.md

 ## Checklist Notes

-Task 1 - Proposal, Design and Test Plan
+## Task 1 - Proposal, Design and Test Plan

-Proposal

 What needs to be included?